rustom-ichhaporia/IRisk-Lab-AI-Powered-Lifecycle-Financial-Planning-Coding-Test/final-report/report.md

 # Preprocessing

-After selecting the dataset, we began the steps of preprocessing the data before creating a model.
+After selecting the dataset, we began the steps of preprocessing the data for model creation.
 A number of steps that were taken have been omitted from this summary, some of which were kept and some of which were discarded through the research process.

 Roughly half of the variables in the NLMS dataset had very high missing rates.
 Although tactical imputation can be used for values with medium levels of missing data, many of these features were missing more than half of their entries.
 Simply removing all entries with missing values would shrink the dataset tenfold and very likely skew the data, so I instead opted to drop features with high missing rates.
 The cutoff point identified was that features with `>20%` of their data missing were removed.
 The remaining missing values were much easier to handle and discard.